 A: During the fall of the 2017-2018 school year, parents or guardians will have the opportunity to request a voluntary drug test for their son or daughter.
 We will use their experience to inform our policies and procedures for the mandatory testing protocols we will put in place for all students during the 2018-2019 school year.

-Q: Beyond the voluntary year, will parents have to pay an additional fee to cover the cost of this program?
+Q: Will parents have to pay an additional fee to cover the cost of this program?

 Q: Is this an invasion of privacy?